ResearchObject/ro-tutorials/01-creating/README.md

 ### Example: GitHub identifiers

-In our Linked Data Research Object, we aggregated [https://github.com/ResearchObject/ro-tutorials/blob/master/01-creating/rawdata5.csv](https://github.com/ResearchObject/ro-tutorials/blob/master/01-creating/rawdata5.csv).
+In our Linked Data Research Object, we aggregated:

+[https://github.com/ResearchObject/ro-tutorials/blob/master/01-creating/rawdata5.csv](https://github.com/ResearchObject/ro-tutorials/blob/master/01-creating/rawdata5.csv).

 This identifier has several issues:

 1) Its content is subject to change (it reflects the current `master` branch)